Logiqx/gps-wizard/docs/gpx/issues/garmin.md

 GPX files created by Garmin often include unnecessary levels of precision, far exceeding that of the GPS chips.

-- "lat" and "lon" = 29 decimal places but 8 decimal places = mm precision at the equator.
+- "lat" and "lon" = 29 decimal places but 8 decimal places is mm precision at the equator.
-- "ele" = 23 decimal places but 3 decimal places = mm precision.
+- "ele" = 23 decimal places but 3 decimal places is mm precision.